BBM 101 - Introduction to Programming I

 Fuat Akal (Section 1)firstname.lastname@example.org

 The course webpage will be updated regularly throughout the semester with lecture notes, programming and reading assignments and important deadlines.
 All other course related communications will be carried out through Piazza.
-Please enroll it by following the link https://piazza.com/hacettepe.edu.tr/fall2016/bbm101.
+Please enroll the corresponding class pages by following the links https://piazza.com/hacettepe.edu.tr/fall2019/bbm101 and https://piazza.com/configure-classes/fall2019/bbm103.

 Students are not expected to have any prior programming experience.